opencv/opencv/doc/tutorials/objdetect/aruco_detection/aruco_detection.markdown

 Default value:

-- `int cornerRefinementMethod = CORNER_REFINE_NONE`
+- `int cv::aruco::DetectorParameters::cornerRefinementMethod = CORNER_REFINE_NONE`

 #### cornerRefinementWinSize

-This parameter determines the window size of the subpixel refinement process.
+This parameter determines the maximum window size for the corner refinement process.

 High values can cause close corners of the image to be included in the window area, so that the corner of the marker moves to a different and incorrect location during the process.
 Also, it may affect performance.
+The window size may decrease if the ArUco marker is too small, check cv::aruco::DetectorParameters::relativeCornerRefinmentWinSize.
+The final window size is calculated as: min(cornerRefinementWinSize, averageArucoModuleSize*relativeCornerRefinmentWinSize), where averageArucoModuleSize is average module size of ArUco marker in pixels.

 Default value:

-- `int cornerRefinementWinSize = 5`
+- `int cv::aruco::DetectorParameters::cornerRefinementWinSize = 5`

+#### relativeCornerRefinmentWinSize

+Dynamic window size for corner refinement relative to Aruco module size (default 0.3).

+The final window size is calculated as: min(cornerRefinementWinSize, averageArucoModuleSize*relativeCornerRefinmentWinSize), where averageArucoModuleSize is average module size of ArUco marker in pixels.
+In the case of markers located far from each other, it may be useful to increase the value of the parameter to 0.4-0.5.
+In the case of markers located close to each other, it may be useful to decrease the parameter value to 0.1-0.2.

+Default value:

+- `float cv::aruco::DetectorParameters::relativeCornerRefinmentWinSize = 0.3`

 #### cornerRefinementMaxIterations and cornerRefinementMinAccuracy